Revisiting the “Three-Legged Stool”: Is Good Tax Policy Dead?

 Mark Haveman, Minnesota Center for Fiscal Excellence

-Join Fredrikson & Byron’s Tax Disputes & Litigation Group and guest Mark Haveman, Executive Director of the Minnesota Center for Fiscal Excellence (MCFE), for our next State Tax Webinar.
+On November 4, 2021, Fredrikson & Byron’s Tax Disputes & Litigation Group and guest Mark Haveman, Executive Director of the Minnesota Center for Fiscal Excellence (MCFE), presented a State Tax Webinar.
 Haveman and MCFE are on the forefront of tax and fiscal policy issues in Minnesota and are widely recognized for nonpartisan analysis and comparisons.

-In this webinar, we will revisit issues and policy questions surrounding Minnesota’s so-called “three-legged stool” and focus on our state’s three revenue workhorses: income tax, sales and use tax, and property tax.
+In this webinar, we revisited issues and policy questions surrounding Minnesota’s so-called “three-legged stool” and focus on our state’s three revenue workhorses: income tax, sales and use tax, and property tax.

 How has our system evolved?
 How do we compare to other states that levy similar taxes?
 What is the current role and importance of these tax types for revenue stability and tax equity in Minnesota?
 What key policy concerns does each tax type present?